The Elevator Problem

 The Reframing Technique

 Reframing, or having the ability to look at a problem from multiple different perspectives, is a powerful technique to have in your toolbox.
 While it may not provide the solution to every issue within your organisation, reframing is worth considering in most scenarios, even if it is to simply provide an opportunity for more creative solutions.
-When combined with the ‘Five Whys’ technique, I have found that reframing often provides a more straightforward path to a solution.
+When combined with the ‘Five Whys’ technique, I have found that reframing problems often provides a more straightforward path to a solution.
 The solutions revealed also tend to be more suitable or more efficient, mostly due to the additional time spent considering the problem.

 There have been several occasions when I’ve used reframing to achieve success, and surprisingly not always through the traditional process of forming a reframed problem and then working towards a solution.
 Instead, the distraction the process provided away from the original path of investigation, allowed for more creative thinking, resulting in a sort of ‘Aha’ moment where a solution presents itself to a reframed problem that you may not had even considered.

 To understand this, consider a time when you have been struggling to find a solution to a particular problem or fixated on an ineffective solution, but then had a breakthrough during an unrelated activity which requires little cognitive focus, such as taking a shower or perhaps a long walk or jog.
 The science behind this phenomenon says that whilst the brain is focused, certain signals from parts of the brain we see as unrelated will be suppressed to allow strict concentration on the task at hand.
 However, when you step away from this task, the break of focus from the problem allows other parts of the brain to contribute towards a solution.
-This creates a path for more creative ideas to flow from the subconscious into the conscious mind.
+This creates a path for more creative solutions to flow from the subconscious into the conscious mind.
 Harvard researcher Shelley H. Carson calls the break of focus the “incubation period”.

 Mark Fenske, an associate professor of neuroscience at the University of Guelph, further explains that carrying out mundane tasks that require focus unrelated to the problem you’re facing, allows your brain to engage in more free association, which is critical for innovation.